teddy-ambona/kind-e2e/kind-e2e.md

 memory of a pod can go above its limit, it will then be terminated.
 CPU can't go over limit --> need to show that in grafana

-deployment: 2 replicas of each APIcu
+deployment: 2 replicas of each API

-> use same Docker image, just use entrypoint and CMD for running different versions of it? or simply use different config file?
+> by default istio instruments your services, but we want some fine grained tracing.
+Thats why we implement the Open Telemetry (OTel)
 ====================================================
 > CloudWatch Dashboards is not widely used in the industry [https://www.reddit.com/r/aws/comments/8qbtvf/why_not_cloudwatch_dashboards/]
 	> interface is ugly